filz0/anplus_base/README.md

 * Ability to edit bones,
 >Scale, position, angle, or to enable jigglebones.
 * Ability to add custom dispositions/relations,
->Based on names, entity classes, NPC classes, and VJ classes.
+>Based on names, entity classes, NPC factions, and VJ classes.
 * Ability to increase/decrease the speed or even replace certain activities like reloading,
 * Ability to set weapon proficiency and range,
 * Full save and dupe support,